Split

 Shaun Rein runs the China Market Research Group and has spent his career helping multinationals understand where the opportunities are in China.
 An American who's lived in Shanghai for 25 years, he has long been one of the biggest China bulls.
 He now argues that while China is not a must-go destination for all companies and investors, there are still many non-politically sensitive sectors where long-term opportunities can be sought.

-Expert insights into China's national policy reforms, its rising middle class seeking to save and invest, and their focus on health and wellness, will inform the international strategic decisions for companies around the world in sectors such as finance, consumer goods and auto.
+Expert from insights into China's national policy reforms and its rising middle class will help inform international strategies for companies around the world in sectors such as finance, consumer goods and auto.
+China will soon eclipse the United States as the world's largest economy and these companies will lose out if they do not know how to invest in China knowledgeably.

 Shaun Rein is the Founder and Managing Director of the China Market Research Group (CMR).
 He works with boards, billionaires, heads of states, CEOs and senior executives of Fortune 500 and leading Chinese companies, private equity firms, SMEs and hedge fund to develop their China growth, political and investment strategies.